 Fiscal, monetary and structural policy support needs to be maintained to preserve confidence and limit uncertainty, and evolve and adapt based on underlying economic conditions.
-Many central banks have appropriately announced further policy easing in the past three months.
-Changes to policy frameworks are also being introduced to convince investors that policy rates will be kept low for a long time.
+Many central banks announced further policy easing in 2020.
+Changes to policy frameworks are also being introduced to reassure investors that policy rates remain low for a long time.

-Brazil should pursue fiscal policy support in 2021.
-Recent announcements in many countries of additional fiscal measures are welcome; the aim must be to avoid premature budgetary tightening at a time when economies are still fragile.
-The maintenance of strong fiscal support should not prevent necessary adjustments to key emergency programmes - including job retention schemes, and income support measures - to limit long-lasting costs from the crisis and encourage the needed reallocation of resources towards expanding sectors.
-Enhanced global co-operation to maintain open borders and the free flow of trade, investment and medical equipment is essential to mitigate and suppress the virus in all parts of the world and speed up the economic recovery.
+Many countries' announcements of additional fiscal measures are welcome; the aim must be to avoid premature budgetary tightening in a time of immense economic fragility.
+Crucially, strong fiscal support should not prevent the necessary adjustments to key emergency programs - including job retention schemes and income support measures - to limit the long-lasting costs from the crisis and encourage the reallocation of resources towards expanding, promising sectors.
+Improving global co-operation to keep borders open, encourage the free flow of trade, investment and - importantly - medical equipment is more important than ever: not only to fight the virus, but also to speed up global economic recovery.